jaicab/laptop/README.md

 A set of links to use when setting up a new macOS device.

-First, you need the Xcode CLI tools.
+1. Xcode CLI tools.

 ```
 xcode-select --install
 ```

+2. Install everything
-Now install everything in one go with [cask](cask.md).
+   2.1.
+In one go with [cask](cask.md).

-Or if you wanna go manual, you'll need [The Unarchiver](https://theunarchiver.com/) to unzip everything.
+   2.2.
+Manually -links below- you'll need [The Unarchiver](https://theunarchiver.com/) to unzip.

-Manage your preferences backup with [mackup](https://github.com/lra/mackup).
+3. Restore your preferences with [mackup](https://github.com/lra/mackup).

 ## Work 👨‍💻